-Determine what you are particularly good at and what your weaknesses are that can be resolved ahead of your trip.
-These can be sport-specific such as navigating the backcountry or maneuvering through rapids.
-The skills could also be more universal such as wildlife safety like bear encounters and snake bites or emergency preparedness like first aid and purifying water.
+Step 1: Evaluate your Skill Level- Determine what you are particularly good at and what your weaknesses are that can be resolved ahead of your trip.
+These can be sport-specific, such as navigating the backcountry or maneuvering through rapids.
+Or they can be more universal such as wildlife safety like bear encounters and snake bites or emergency preparedness like first aid and purifying water.
 Once you know what skills are your weakest, you can improve them and build up to situations that might call for those skills.
-This is why it is also important to know what your comfort level is and to gradually and safely push beyond.
+The worst thing that can happen to you is getting in over your head when all of your mistakes could have been easily avoided.

 Whatever your adventure holds, it’s always smart to have a backup plan in mind.
 That could mean having the proper supplies to get through survival situations like needing to spend the night outside while hiking, having bear spray, or whatever it is you might need in an emergency.
 To do this, you’ll need to have an understanding of survival tips for the trail, think through your outdoor plans, and pack to be prepared for reasonable risks.

 If the trip is going to take place in an unfamiliar environment, then simulating similar conditions can be helpful as you train.
 For example, if a future hike includes taller mountains than what you have access to, use stairs to train with a weighted pack.
 If you live in a cold environment and plan to visit a hot one for your trip, try to find places that offer “hot” classes like “hot yoga” or “hot cycling.”
 This will help your body adjust in a safe space.
 You can also bundle up in extra layers such as a hat, a long-sleeve shirt, and an additional lightweight jacket or pullover to train so you’ll train hotter and learn what your sport feels like under those conditions.
-Of course, you will still need to be careful not to overheat and be sure to drink enough water — the same conditions you’ll face in the heat.
+Of course, you will still need to be careful not to overheat and be sure to drink enough water — the same conditions you’ll face once you set off on your journey..